nRF Machine Learning

-See Working with Thingy:53 for detailed information about the mentioned features.
+See Developing with Thingy:53 for detailed information about the mentioned features.

 The nRF53 DK has a J-Link debug IC that can be used to program the firmware.
 Alternatively, firmware can be updated over MCUBoot serial recovery or DFU over-ther-air using Simple Management Protocol over Bluetooth.
 Keep in mind that if you use bootloader to update firmware, the new firmware must be compatible with used bootloader and partition map.

 The nRF53 Development Kit uses RTT as logger’s backend.
 The RTT logs can be easily accessed, because the Development Kit has a built-in SEGGER chip.

 The default application configurations rely on pretrained machine learning models that can be automatically downloaded during the application build.
 If you want to train and deploy a custom machine learning model using Edge Impulse Studio, you need a user account for the Edge Impulse Studio web-based tool.
 The user account is not needed to perform predictions using the pretrained models.